 Lawyers are feeling the pinch as clients weighed down by the pandemic push for lower legal fees.
-Vandana Chatliani reports
+Vandana Chatlani reports

 Businesses worldwide ground to a screeching halt as covid-19 lockdowns paralyzed commercial activity for much of 2020.
 The pandemic caught governments, businesses and individuals off -guard, throwing India and the rest of the world into months of dizzying uncertainty and danger.
 Companies faced with a resource crunch looked to cancel or postpone deals, while those embroiled in litigation had no choice but to wait for the courts to reopen.